como-usar-vlc-en-raspberry-pi

 How to Install VLC on Raspberry Pi

-VLC is a free and open-source media player, known as VLC Media Player and developed by the VideoLAN project.
+VLC is a free and open-source multimedia player, known as VLC Media Player and developed by the VideoLAN project.

 VLC supports a wide variety of audio and video formats, which has made it one of the most well-known tools for playing almost any type of multimedia file.

-Additionally, VLC offers many additional features such as the ability to stream live content, convert files between different formats, and adjust playback settings according to user needs.
+Furthermore, VLC offers many additional functions, such as the ability to stream live content, convert files between different formats, and adjust playback settings according to the user’s needs.

 Its interface is quite simple and it is widely used on different operating systems, such as Windows, macOS, Linux, iOS, and Android.